Sønderskov: Changing owners, 1769–1818

 In 1769, Claudius sold Sønderskov to Jens Fr.
 Wodschou.
 The next owner was Frederik Christian Otto Wedel Jarlsberg.
 His other holdings included Basnæs on Zealand and Glorup on Funen.
 He died at Sønderskov in 1779.
-The estate changed hands many times over the next decades while many of the copyholds were converted into freeholds and some of the land that belonged to the manor was sold off in lots.
+The estate changed hands many times over the next decades, while many of the copyholds were converted into freeholds and some of the land that belonged to the manor was sold off in lots.

 Momsen family

 In 1818, Sønderskov was acquired by Peder Momsen.
 The estate was subsequently owned by members of the Momsen family for over one hundred years.

 20th century

-In 1925, it was acquired by J. Bundsgaard in exchange for other land.
-The estate then once again changed hands many times over the next years.
-In the 1970s it fell into a state of disrepair.
-In 1986 it was acquired by master carpenter Helge Kragelund.
+In 1925, the estate was acquired by J. Bundsgaard in exchange for other land.
+It then once again changed hands many times over the next years.
+In the 1970s, it fell into a state of disrepair.
+In 1986, it was acquired by master carpenter Helge Kragelund.
 He undertook a comprehensive renovation of the main building over the next seven years.